secondpathstudio/privatescribe/readme.md

 ollama pull llama3.2
 ```

+**Optional — speaker diarization:** to label who said what, set `HF_TOKEN` in `backend/.env` (a Hugging Face access token, used once to download the pyannote model).
+Without it, transcription still works — it just won't separate speakers.

 ### Run

-Start the backend (from project root):
+Start the backend (from `backend/`):

 ```bash
 source venv/bin/activate